-Game preparation is not only about finding the suitable opening, but also understanding how your opponent plays and thinks.
+Game preparation is not only about finding a suitable opening.
+It is also about understanding how your opponent plays and thinks.
 This is why, after you have decided on the opening, it is a good idea to spend a few minutes looking at the full games.
 Try to find the weaknesses, strengths, and patterns in his/her play.
-This will help you over the board when it will become natural to you guessing his/her next moves.
+This will help you over the board when it will become natural to you to guess his/her next moves.
 You can also try to make the game uncomfortable for his/her.
 For example, if you’ve noticed a weak point in endgames, you can try to push the game in that direction.

-We hope that these tips will be useful in your future game preparations and will help you improve your searching technique.
+We hope that these tips will be useful in your future game preparations.
+And, that they will help you improve your searching technique.

 Thank you for reading!